In this article:

 Users now want prompt responses to their queries, which is only possible with a chatbot.

-Chatbots are AI-efficient technologies that mimic human behaviour and conduct online conversations via text or text-to-speech features.
+Chatbots are AI-efficient technologies that mimic human behavior and conduct online conversations via text or text-to-speech features.

 Many mobile apps have also integrated Siri as their chatbot as a medium of Mobile app engagement.
 This is useful for scrapping out any repetitive workflow of opening and surfing the app to finally reach what they are looking for.

-We cannot emphasise enough how important it is for mobile app owners to understand their behavioural patterns to handle Mobile app engagement efficiently.
+We cannot emphasize enough how important it is for mobile app owners to understand their behavioural patterns to handle Mobile app engagement efficiently.

 Without having the numbers in place, you cannot define your future KPIs nor analyse if the app is performing as per your standards.
 These insights will help you identify discrepancies in your app that you might not have discovered.

-It is not because your app wasn’t functional, but you suddenly raised the cognitive power of your brain to grasp things.
+It is not because your app wasn’t functional but because you suddenly raised the cognitive power of your brain to grasp things.

 One of the essential parts of a launch process is beta testing.
-Focusing on this is important for improving Mobile app engagement.
+Focusing on this is vital for improving Mobile app engagement.

-It is carried when the developers push the app to the real users to analyse it.
+It is carried out when the developers push the app to real users to analyze it.
 Thus, giving themselves a chance to resolve any flaws that the app might contain with regular usage.

 Implementing this approach will guarantee that your mobile app is ready for launch.
 Another advantage of beta testing is that you can provide early access to eager consumers and establish brand recognition and customer loyalty well before your application is released in the App Store.